Energy companies' profits & prices

 Energy companies buy a proportion of their supplies ahead of time.
 This helps make sure they can guarantee the supply of gas and electricity to their customers when it’s needed.
 Purchasing ahead like this is called hedging and helps to even out prices over time.

 Britain’s energy market has given us among the lowest energy prices in Europe.
-The Department for Energy and Climate Change’s energy price figures from September 2011 show that Britain had the cheapest gas prices and third cheapest electricity prices out of the original 15 European Union countries.
+The Department for Business Energy and Industrial Strategy Quarterly Energy Prices publication from March 2016 show that Britain had the fourth cheapest gas prices and seventh cheapest electricity prices out of the original 15 European Union countries.